NVQ Level 6 Construction Site Management | £1,595 + VAT | Fast Track From 4 Weeks

 Pass the CITB Managers and Professionals (MAP) Test

 This is a computer-based test taken at an approved Pearson VUE test centre.
 It consists of 50 multiple-choice questions covering legal and management responsibilities, health and welfare, general safety, high-risk activities, and environmental awareness.
-You have 45 minutes to complete it, and the pass mark is approximately 90% (around 46 out of 50 correct answers).
+You have 45 minutes to complete it, and the pass mark is approximately 90%.
 The MAP test costs £21 per attempt, and your pass result is valid for two years.

 3